My first wobble since coming off Prozac

 - I will re-write old stories around rejection with a new affirmation: “I am accepted and loved for who I am.”

-- I will practice giving myself that which I most seek from others: loving kindness, understanding, forgiveness.
+- I will practice giving myself that which I most seek from others: loving kindness, understanding, and forgiveness.
 How?
 I’ll book a relaxing massage, and give myself a break from feeling bad about not being the perfect partner.

 - I will reward myself for keeping going.
 You can’t buy happiness, but you can treat yourself as someone who is deserving, warts and all.
 Besides, there’s a handbag I’ve had my eye on for a while now ;)